plandem/FXModelValidation/README.md

 [![Pod Platform](http://img.shields.io/cocoapods/p/FXModelValidation.svg?style=flat)](http://cocoadocs.org/docsets/FXModelValidation/)

 #Purpose
 FXModelValidation is an Objective-C library that allows to validate data/model/forms easily.
 Suits for any NSObject.
 So it should work fine both with CoreData or with raw NSObject.
+Library transparently supports [FXForms](https://github.com/nicklockwood/FXForms) to exclude own properties.

 To make it to work you must do only 3 small steps:
 - define validation rules